 To create a great presentation you must remember one rule: simplicity.
 Here’s the honest truth: presentations are scaring almost everyone, even the most experienced ones!
 What you need to remember is that during a presentation you are having a conversation with your audience.

 It’s not a monologue and for sure it’s not all about you.
 The star of the hour is the topic of your presentation, only the topic and not you and your achievements.

 Want to know how to make a presentation that everybody will admire?

-First of all find the right topic, then do your research and finally create the best possible visuals.
-If you haven’t already try Canva then start now!
+First of all, find the right topic, then do your research and finally create the best possible visuals.
+If you haven’t already tried Canva then start now!
 Canva provides professional presentation solutions for people that don’t have any graphic design background.
 So here are the 5 top tips for making outstanding presentations that will make an unforgettable impression.

 #1 Tip: Beautiful Visuals

 Trust the graphic design basic rules and follow the latest guidelines if you want to have beautiful presentations.
 Avoid fluo colors or combinations that scream that you lack good taste such as overstuffed visuals.
 Make it memorable but keep it simple.

 Laser focus on one single idea on each screen.
 Use as few words as possible on each slide.
 Stay clear and focus on the main concept.
 Too much information and your audience will lose track.
 Use less than 10 words per slide.